genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateSummaryViewReportDet.md

 ### Defining sort key titles

-???
+The sort key titles functionality allows for descriptions to be placed next to sort keys by doing a lookup in a reference file.
+These are useful when sorting by codes, such as customer or store IDs.

+To define a Sort Key Title
+1. Select the **View Editor** tab.
+2. Open the **Sort Key Properties** frame by clicking on the yellow **Sort Keys** cell in the column grid.
+A tab **Sort Key Title** opens up in the bottom panel.
+3. On the Sort Key Title tab,
+ - select the logical record from the **View Source** list.
+ - select the field from the **Title Field** list.
+This will list all the available fields from currently defined lookup paths for this source LR.
+ - If the Lookup path selected has effective dates
+ - Select from the **Effective Date Type** list
+ - Enter the **Effective Date Value**
+6. Adjust the length of the **Title field** to be shown on the report.

 ### Extract Phase tab options

-1) You have the option to limit the number of output records written with the **Extract-Phase Output Limit**.
+1. You have the option to limit the number of output records written with the **Extract-Phase Output Limit**.
 - Select **Write all eligible records** to ensure that all eligible records are output.
 This button is selected by default.
 - Select **Stop Extract-Phase processing for this view after *n* records are written** to stop the processing of this view after *n* records are written.
 The *n* value is a positive integer up to 9 digits.
 The default for the *n* value is 100.

-2) **File Number** is used to manage the intermediate extract file name.
+2. **File Number** is used to manage the intermediate extract file name.
 See [Output destinations](#Output-destinations) for more details.
 The default is 0.

 ### Additional Format Phase tab options